amytai/cinterrupts-osdi/README.md

 #### Reproducing each figure
-In the XXX/ subdirectory, we have scripts and instructions for reproducing the key figures in our paper.
+In the figX/ subdirectories, we have scripts and instructions for reproducing the key figures in our paper, e.g., `fig5` directory contain all scripts needed to reproduce `Figure 5` in the paper.

 ### Compilation instructions